United States v. Alvarez: Reactions

 The American Legion expressed hope that a narrower law would survive constitutional scrutiny.
 "We felt good about portions of the decision which suggest that a more narrowly tailored bill which incorporates traditional fraud elements would be upheld," said Fang Wong, national commander of the American Legion.

-Aftermath
+Legacy

 The legality of laws banning impersonating law enforcement officers came under question after the case.
-However, the majority of the court and legal scholars agreed that those laws are still constitutional under the First Amendment.
-Noting that the laws serve different purposes and that impersonating a law enforcement officer presents a threat to the public.
-Hence, justifying restricting speech in those cases.
+However, the majority of the court and legal scholars agreed that those laws are still constitutional under the First Amendment, because they serve a different purpose.
+Impersonating a law enforcement officer presents a threat to the public, which justifies speech restriction.

 Alvarez remained in legal trouble due to allegations that he defrauded the government by falsely receiving health insurance benefits.
 He was convicted of misappropriation of public funds, grand theft, and insurance fraud in 2009 and sentenced to five years in state prison, and was discharged in March 2012 from Calipatria State Prison.